How To Start A Profitable Snow Cone Business In 5 Steps

 Types of private events include:

-With the steps completed, let’s breakdown all the startup costs associated with opening your snow cone business.
+With the steps completed, let's breakdown all the startup costs associated with opening your snow cone business.
 Keep in mind these costs vary, but we want to provide the most accurate numbers possible.
-Section one will be total startup costs, and section two will be focussing on COGS (cost of goods sold).
+Section one will be total startup costs, and section two will be focusing on COGS (cost of goods sold).

 *To make things simple, we’ve included Setup Option 2 in the equipment costs (Tent and table setup).